tatew/ryoko-travel-planner/docs/DatabaseDesign.md

         int tag_id FK
         int activity_id FK
     }
-    ACTIVITY one or more to one ADDRESS : has
     ACTIVITY zero or more to one or zero REGION : located_in ACTIVITY one to zero or more ACTIVITY_TAG : "tagged with" TAG one to zero or more ACTIVITY_TAG: "applies to"